 That honesty shook Pittsburgh.
-But it also saved it.
+It also saved it.

-Now, as the city eagerly awaits the grand opening of the new Pittsburgh International Airport terminal in fall 2025, we’re not just getting a new place to fly from.
-We’re getting a masterclass in business reinvention.
+Now, as the city eagerly awaits the grand opening of the new Pittsburgh International Airport terminal in fall 2025, we’re getting a new place to fly from...and a complimentary masterclass in business reinvention.

 At Blue Archer, we help organizations navigate their own versions of this transformation.
 We translate evolving business models into digital experiences that actually fit who they’ve become.
-The airport’s story is a playbook in how to do it right.
+And, the airport’s story is a playbook in how to do it right.

 1. Let Go of the Hub That Was

 Cassotis had to “drive a stake through the heart of the hub.”
 Her words, not ours.
-Pittsburghers were clinging to a vision of the airport that no longer existed, the buzzing US Airways days when connection meant changing planes, not building community.
+Pittsburghers were clinging to a vision of the airport that no longer existed.
+It was no longer the US Airways connection hub.
+That was clear, but why hadn't anyone else acted on the change?

-Sound familiar?
+It sounds familiar, right?
 Many businesses hold on to old structures, old audiences, and old websites that reflect who they used to be.
-The hardest part of growth isn’t strategy.
-It’s acceptance.
+The hardest part of growth is usually the acceptance of change.

 Cassotis’ first move was to admit what wasn’t working and build for what was.
 The same logic applies in digital strategy.
 You can’t scale modern operations on a website that belongs in another decade.